Gloucester, Massachusetts: Gloucester and the sea

-In the late 19th century Gloucester saw an influx of Portuguese and Italian immigrants seeking work in the town's flourishing fishing industry and a better life in America.
+In the late 19th century, Gloucester saw an influx of Portuguese and Italian immigrants; they were seeking work in the town's flourishing fishing industry, and a better life in America.
 Some present-day fishermen of Gloucester are descendants of these early immigrants.
 The strong Portuguese and Italian influence is evident in the many festivals celebrated throughout the year.
 During the Catholic celebration, St Peter's Fiesta, relatives of fishermen past and present carry oars representing many of the fishing vessels which call Gloucester their home.
 Saint Peter is the patron saint of the fishermen.
 Gloucester remains an active fishing port, and in 2013 ranked 21st in the United States with respect to fish landings.
-In that year 62 million pounds of fish were caught bringing in an estimated $42 million.
+In that year, 62 million pounds of fish were caught bringing in an estimated $42 million.

 Arts

 Painting and printmaking

-Gloucester's scenic beauty, active fishing industry, and renowned arts community have attracted and inspired painters since the early 19th century, as they do today.
+Gloucester's scenery, active fishing industry, and arts community have attracted and inspired painters since the early 19th century.
 The first Gloucester painter of note was native-born Fitz Henry Lane, whose home still exists on the waterfront.
 The premier collection of his works is in the Cape Ann Museum, which holds 40 of his paintings and 100 of his drawings.
-Other painters subsequently attracted to Gloucester include William Morris Hunt, Winslow Homer, Childe Hassam, John Twachtman, Frederick Mulhaupt, Frank Duveneck, Cecilia Beaux, Jane Peterson, Gordon Grant, Harry DeMaine, Emile Gruppe, Stuart Davis, Joseph Solman, Mark Rothko, Milton Avery, Barnett Newman, William Meyerowitz, Joan Lockhart, Theresa Bernstein, and Marsden Hartley, and artists from the Ashcan School such as Edward Hopper, John Sloan, Robert Henri, William Glackens, and Maurice Prendergast.
+Other painters subsequently attracted to Gloucester include William Morris Hunt, Winslow Homer, Childe Hassam, John Twachtman, Frederick Mulhaupt, Frank Duveneck, Cecilia Beaux, Jane Peterson, Gordon Grant, Harry DeMaine, Emile Gruppe, Stuart Davis, Joseph Solman, Mark Rothko, Milton Avery, Barnett Newman, William Meyerowitz, Joan Lockhart, Theresa Bernstein, Samuel Nigro, and Marsden Hartley, and artists from the Ashcan School such as Edward Hopper, John Sloan, Robert Henri, William Glackens, Emile Gruppe, Carl W. Illig, and Maurice Prendergast.

 Smith Cove is home to the Rocky Neck Art Colony, the oldest art colony in the country.
 Folly Cove was the home of the Folly Cove Designers, influential to this day in print design and technique.